Ukraine's little-known space feats | DW | 04.03.2022

 Additionally, parts of the rocket engine technology currently being developed by Rocket Factory Ausburg, a German start-up trying to build the cheapest rocket in the world, come from Ukraine's Yuzhmash, according to Golem.

-Yuzhnoye and Yuzhmash are both headquartered in the southeast Ukrainian city of Dnipro, dubbed "Rocket City" after its space industry.
+Yuzhnoye and Yuzhmash are both headquartered in the southeastern Ukrainian city of Dnipro, dubbed "Rocket City" after its space industry.

-Dnipro — also known as "rocket city" — is located in southeast Ukraine

 So far, no official attacks have been reported in the city, but Reuters reported an eyewitness video of an alleged explosion near Dnipro on Feb.
 24.